 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Red Thumb fingerling potatoes are small in size and are wide, tubular, and oblong in shape, averaging 6-7 centimeters in length.
 The semi-smooth skin is ruby red with a few shallow eyes, brown russeting, and some dark brown spots dispersed across the surface.
 The flesh is marbled with pink and creamy white and is waxy and firm.
 When cooked, Red Thumb fingerling potatoes have a uniform shape and are creamy with an earthy, buttery flavor.

 Red Thumb fingerling potatoes are available year-round.

-Red hued potatoes such as the Red Thumb fingerling offer iron, vitamin C, zinc, copper, potassium, and fiber.
-Additionally, potatoes offer an excellent source of starch and carbohydrates.
+Red Thumb fingerling potatoes contain iron, vitamin C, zinc, copper, potassium, and fiber.

-Red Thumb fingerling potatoes were 1 of 5 varieties of potatoes planted in the White House kitchen garden by First Lady Michelle Obama and volunteer Girl Scouts in 2012.
+Red Thumb fingerling potatoes were one of five varieties of potatoes planted in the White House kitchen garden by First Lady Michelle Obama and volunteer girl scouts in 2012.
 The garden planting was a part of the First Lady’s “Let’s Move” campaign which focuses on encouraging exercise and healthy eating among school-aged children.

 Recipes that include Red Thumb Fingerling Potatoes.
 One is easiest, three is harder.

-Someone spotted Red Thumb Fingerling Potatoes using the Specialty Produce app for iPhone and Android.
+Someone shared Red Thumb Fingerling Potatoes using the Specialty Produce app for iPhone and Android.